colinthomas-z80/CS315_Project1/README.md

 ## Project Report
 This final iteration I was able to spend time making the game more interesting/challenging.
-I wanted to make the pin float around to make it harder to hit.
+I wanted to make the pin float around so it is harder to hit.
 I think I captured the style of bowling alley animation pretty well with the little wings.
-I am finally rid of the physics bug where the ball snaps back to its previous location.
+One triumph of mine is that I am finally rid of the physics bug where the ball snapped back to its previous location.
 You really need to coax the engine to programatically move Rigid Bodies.
-These difficulties combined with examples of people warning against it on forums lead me to believe it isn't a very good practice.
-After I started instancing each ball I don't have to move them programatically anymore.
+The difficulties I had combined with examples of people warning against it on forums lead me to believe it isn't a very good practice.
+After I started instancing each ball I didn't have to move them programatically anymore.

 - [x] D-1: The repository link is submitted to Canvas before the project deadline.
 - [x] D-2: The repository contains a <code>README.md</code> file in its top-level directory.